 Additional Events at the Desert Botanical Garden

 Desert Botanical Garden has an incredible variety of classes, workshops, and events to enjoy.
-There are programs for kids, for adults, and even for professional landscapers, gardeners, artists and photographers.
-There are musical events, dinners, art programs, cooking classes, hikes and camps!
+There are programs for kids, for adults, and even for professional landscapers, gardeners, artists, and photographers.
+There are musical events, dinners, art programs, cooking classes, hikes, and camps!
 In the winter, one of the most popular events, Las Noches de las Luminarias, is held at the Garden.
-Visit the Desert Botanical Garden official website for more informational about scheduled classes and events.
+Visit the Desert Botanical Garden official website for more information about scheduled classes and events.

 1201 North Galvin Parkway